 The Boards of Appeal’s move to Haar was not universally popular, and indeed it happened against a backdrop of tension between the then-President of the EPO and Boards of Appeal.
 It will therefore be interesting to see how the Enlarged Board of Appeal responds to question 3 (assuming it answers “no” to one of questions 1 and 2).
 Of course, the Enlarged Board of Appeal will be able to avoid answering question 3 if it answers yes to both questions 1 and 2.

-A decision is expected in around 18 months, and we will report again when there is any further news.
+The referral is now pending as G2/19, and a decision is expected in around 18 months.
+We will report again when there is any further news.